RMITLibrary/easy_cite/2022-build/markdown/chicago-types/Chicago17OtherSourcesMarkdown.md

 The interviewees family name and year of publication are needed for an in-text citation.

 > (Herndon and Dryhurst 2020)
->

 > In the interview Stamper describes… (2017)

 ##### Reference list

 For the reference list:

-*   Published interviews follow the same rules as the relevant type of publication, except that the interviewee is treated as the author, and the interviewer is included after the title of content.
+- Published interviews follow the same rules as the relevant type of publication, except that the interviewee is treated as the author, and the interviewer is included after the title of content.

-*   Include an accessed date, followed by URL for any online material.
+- Include an accessed date, followed by URL for any online material.

 Interviewee’s Family Name, Given Name.
 Year of publication.
 “Title of content”.
-Interview by Interviewer’s Full Name. _Title of Publication_.
+Interview by Interviewer’s Full Name. *Title of Publication*.
 Date of publication.
 Format.
 Accessed date.
 URL.

 > Herndon, Holly and Mat Dryhurst.
 2020.
 “Holly Herndon and Mat Dryhurst: Inhuman Intelligence (Machine Listening).”
-Interview by Sean Dockray. _Liquid Architecture_.
+Interview by Sean Dockray. *Liquid Architecture*.
 January 20, 2020.
 Podcast, 1:11:00.
-Accessed July 9, 2021. https://podcasts.apple.com/au/podcast/holly-herndon-mat-dryhurst-inhuman-intelligence-machine/id1501072515?i=1000467579474.
+Accessed July 9, 2021. https<nolink>://podcasts.apple.com/au/podcast/holly-herndon-mat-dryhurst-inhuman-intelligence-machine/id1501072515?i=1000467579474.
 >
 > Stamper, Kory.
 2017.
 “From ‘F-Bomb’ to ‘Photobomb,’ How the Dictionary Keeps Up with English.”
-Interview by Terry Gross. _Fresh Air_, NPR, April 19, 2017.
+Interview by Terry Gross. *Fresh Air*, NPR, April 19, 2017.
 Audio, 35:25.
-Accessed July 9, 2021. http://www.npr.org/2017/04/19/524618639/from-f-bomb-to-photobomb-how-the-dictionary-keeps-up-with-english.
+Accessed July 9, 2021. http<nolink>://www.npr.org/2017/04/19/524618639/from-f-bomb-to-photobomb-how-the-dictionary-keeps-up-with-english.

 #### Unpublished interviews